I teach in an American school abroad. Am I eligible?

 May I request copies of my reviewer's comments?

 This is not necessary.
 Reviewers' comments are automatically sent to all applicants, regardless of their successful or unsuccessful status, with their notification e-mails from the Department.
+If an application is determined to be ineligible during the pre-screening process, it will not be reviewed through the panel review process.
+A letter explaining the reason for being found ineligible will be sent instead.

 Is short-term overseas insurance required?